 Jonnie Corcoran is a small business and social entrepreneur who has worked in sales and marketing in the organic food and food packaging sectors as well as a strategic consultant.

-He recently produced a feature film, "She Sings to the Stars," for which he is seeking distribution.
+He produced and secured distribution for a feature film, “She Sings to the Stars,” and is currently working on a second film.
 Jonnie is a founding member of ACORN, the Vermont Biofuels Association, and the Monkton Community Coffeehouse.
 Jonathan has an MBA in Marketing and Small Venture Management.
 He is the editor of VISION 2020 and author of the Addison County local food plan.

 With the last name Esser, German for "eater", Sophie Esser Calvi was destined to work with food.
 Sophie grew up in the Napa Valley and Bavaria and traveled the world with her family's winery.
 Sophie has a masters in Food Culture and Communications from the University of Gastronomic Sciences in Italy.
 And she has now come full circle, returning to Middlebury College, a decade after graduating to work on food and farm initiatives in the department of Environmental Affairs.
 Sophie lives in Cornwall with her husband Ben, a cider maker, two lovely children, and her twenty-something apple trees.